 The Unit Inspections

-Unit inspections are usually saved until later in the due diligence process.
-Unit inspections are time consuming, but so is chasing a deal where sellers are having a hard time delivering credible paperwork.
+Are the units occupied?
+Do people live here?
+A property walk-through accomplished after validation of numbers, but if it’s a property with potential but suspect revenue numbers, best to do this earlier in the decision-making process.
+Granted, unit inspections are done later in the due diligence process.
+Unit inspections are time-consuming, but so is chasing a deal where sellers are having a hard time delivering credible paperwork.
 This allows you to cut your losses (of time and energy) quickly when necessary.